 - Co-Founder and Charter Member, ChildObesity180

-Miriam E. Nelson, Ph.D., is currently the director of the Sustainability Institute and deputy chief Sustainability Officer at the University of New Hampshire.
-Most recently, Dr. Nelson served as associate dean of Tufts University’s Tisch College of Citizenship and Public Service and professor of nutrition at the Friedman School of Nutrition Science and Policy.
+Miriam E. Nelson, Ph.D., is currently the president of Hampshire College, and was formerly the director of the Sustainability Institute and deputy chief Sustainability Officer at the University of New Hampshire.
+At Tufts University, Dr. Nelson served as associate dean of Tufts University’s Tisch College of Citizenship and Public Service and professor of nutrition at the Friedman School of Nutrition Science and Policy.
 At the Friedman School, she was the founding director of the John Hancock Research Center on Physical Activity, Nutrition, and Obesity Prevention and co-founder of ChildObesity180.